sseaman/skillVC/README.md

     * logLevel - SkillVC uses [Winston](https://github.com/winstonjs/winston) to internal logging.
 See [winston-simple](https://github.com/sseaman/winston-simple/) for configuration options
-* appSession - A `map` that is created when SkillVC is initialized, lives for the life of SkillVC, and can be used to store any objects that you want to make avaliable to other objects
+* appSession - A `map` that is created when SkillVC is initialized, lives for the life of SkillVC, and can be used to store any objects that you want to make available to other objects
 * callback - Has `success` and `failure` functions to be used by Intent Handlers to return Responses and continue SkillVC execution
 * filterChainCallback - Has `success` and `failure` functions to be used by Filters to continue SkillVC execution
-* session - A `map` that is created on every intent event and can be used to store any objects that you want to make avaliable to other objects
+* session - A `map` that is created on every intent event and can be used to store any objects that you want to make available to other objects

 ### Intent Handlers
 -----
 Intent Handlers are the main objects for your skill and handle requests sent by Alexa to your skill.
-When an intent is mapped to an utterance by Alexa and then sent to your Lambda function configured with SkillVC, SkillVC will execute the Intent Handler registerd for the executed intent.
+When an intent is mapped to an utterance by Alexa and then sent to your Lambda function configured with SkillVC, SkillVC will execute the Intent Handler registered for the executed intent.

 #### Mapping to an Intent
-SkillVC can map Alexa intent events to Intent Hanlder objects in a few ways:
+SkillVC can map Alexa intent events to Intent Handler objects in a few ways:
 * By list provided from getIntentsList()
 * By Filename